datawowio/datawow-ruby/README.md

 ---

-## Dynamically token setting
+## Dynamically setting the token

-If you have many projects to work with.
-It's not proper to use above example.
-If you would like to create an object and change a token dynamically, We perfer to use these example
+If you have many projects, we recommend using the following example instead of the one shown above if you would like to create an object and change its token dynamically

 ```ruby
 Datawow::[class].new('_token').create({data: "image URL"})